Rate Limiting, Pagination & Authentication

 Authentication

-All requests to our API must be authenticated using a Bearer Token in the Authorization
+All requests to our API must be authenticated using a Bearer Token in the Authorization header.

 Authorization: Bearer YOUR_API_TOKEN